-Pursuant to the February, 2011 Reference Guide for State Expenditures published by the Department of Financial Services, invoices submitted for cost reimbursement must be itemized by expenditure category as outlined in the approved contract budget.
+Pursuant to the Reference Guide for State Expenditures published by the Department of Financial Services and found here, invoices submitted for cost reimbursement must be itemized by expenditure category as outlined in the apporoved contract budget.
 Additionally, the invoice must evidence the completion of all tasks required to be performed for the deliverable and must show that the provider met the minimum performance standards established in the contract.
+FWC is required to maintain detailed supporting documentation and to make it available for audit purposes.
+By submission of the payment request, the agency is certifying that the detailed documentation to support each item on the itemized invoice is on file at the agency and is available for audit.